falkoschumann/java-jdbc-facade/README.md

-JDBC Stream
+JDBC Facade
 ===========

-A fluent JDBC API using Java 8 streams.
+A fluent API as facade for JDBC.